GibbsConsulting/django-plotly-dash/docs/updating.rst

 also be as small as possible given that they travel from the server, to each interested client, and then back to the server again as an argument to one or more callback functions.

+The round-trip of the message is a deliberate design choice, in order to enable the value within the message to be treated as much as possible like any other piece of data within a ``Dash`` application.
+This data is essentially stored on the client side of the client-server split, and passed to the server when each callback is invoked; note that this also encourages designs that keep the size of in-application data small.
+An alternative approach, such as directly invoking a callback in the server, would require the server to maintain its own copy of the application state.

 Live updating requires a server setup that is considerably more complex than the alternative, namely use of the built-in `Interval <https://dash.plot.ly/live-updates>`_ component.
 However, live updating can be used to reduce server load (as callbacks are only made when needed) and application latency (as callbacks are